 Sign Up for Angela's Free Live Webinar

 There's so much more I could say to recommend the 40 Hour Teacher Workweek Club, but I'd rather send you to Angela's website where you can find the answers to all of your questions.
-Angela presented a free live webinar called 5 Summer Secrets for a Stress-Free Fall in which she shared many really helpful strategies and productivity tips.
-The webinar is no longer available, but when you click over to the webinar page, you'll see that Angela recorded the same content in podcast format as a part of her Truth for Teachers podcast series.
-It's definitely worth listening to!
+Angela will be presenting a free live webinar called Trim an Hour (or More) Off Your Workweek Now in which she'll share actionable, time-saving productivity tips.
+She'll be presenting it several times, so be sure to sign up for one and attend!

 Make a Personal Commitment to Achieve Work/Life Balance